ninanung/Vue-practice/README.md

 __axiostest :__ Made by webpack project and Axios api connecter.
 Practice to get, post, put(update), delete data from server using axios module.
 Set address for api in proxyTable part from /config/index.js file.

 _!!Notice!!_ - To use axios, install axios, import axios.
 In vue file, GET is "axios.get("/api/address/").then((res) => {}).catch((ex) => {})"form, can use params after address if you need.
 POST is "axios.post("/api/address", {data obj form}).(same with get)"form.
 Api address must be set in config file.
 PUT and DELETE is same form POST and GET.
 Study hard plz!

+__axiosAddressBoot :__ Phone address book using api.
+Dynamic component, event bus, and axios are main.
+Using all vue skill what i got.